EastTimorGhostSecurity/4n0n-BOTNETV1.1/README.md

-🚀 Botnet DDoS with C2 Server 🚀
+🚀 4n0n-BOTNETV1.1 DDoS with C2 Server 🚀

     This project is a simple implementation of a Botnet DDoS with a Command and Control (C2) Server.
 The bot connects to the C2 server and receives commands to launch DDoS attacks on specified targets.